noice-noise/noice-c-programming/README.md

-# noice-c-programming
+# Noice C
- A collection of old C programming struggles.
+ A collection of my ancient and current C programming struggles for reference, review, and practice.